oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

   value = [data.kubernetes_service.hivemq_mqtt.load_balancer_ingress[0].ip]
 }
 ```

-When you are comparing the code with the example it is easy to see that the content itself is not really changed.
+When you are comparing the code with the example it's easy to see that the content itself hasn't really changed.

-We have only addded some output - in this case - the IP addresses of the loadbalancers - which will be automaticly deployed by the helm chart.
+We have only addded some output - in this case the IP addresses of the loadbalancers - which will be automaticly deployed by the Helm chart.

-Furthermore we have added a 120 second timeout as the loadbalancers will be deployed kubernetes directly which terraform is not able to see.
+Furthermore, we have added a 120 second timeout as the loadbalancers will be deployed Kubernetes directly which Terraform is not able to see.

 The overall output via kubectl looks likes follows:
 ```